Are you looking for a hardy perennial to add a bold splash of reliable color and dramatic form to your summer garden?

-- Prepare the soil by loosening to a depth of 8 inches and working in a 1 to 2-inch layer of organic matter, such as aged compost or manure.
+- Prepare the soil by loosening to a depth of eight inches and working in a one to two-inch layer of organic matter, such as aged compost or manure.

 - Amend the soil with sand or fine grit to improve drainage if needed.

 - Create a planting hole twice as wide and slightly deeper than the root ball .
 Mix in some bone meal.

 - Add the plants, fill in the hole, and firm in place.

 - Water to settle and water regularly until established.

 Drought tolerance in one of blazing star’s highly desirable traits, as the water-retentive corms and tuberous roots can sustain them through dry periods.